 As you advance through Farmville, you begin earning rewards that allow you to play Farmville less.
 Harvesting machines let you click four squares at once, and barns and coops let you manage groups of animals simultaneously, saving you hundreds of tedious mouse-clicks.

 So why the heck is Farmville the most popular video game in America?
 Liszkiewicz says, “people are playing Farmville because people are playing Farmville.”

 Farmville is popular because in entangles users in a web of social obligations.
 When users log into Facebook, they are reminded that their neighbors have sent them gifts, posted bonuses on their walls, and helped with each others’ farms.
 In turn, they are obligated to return the courtesies.
 As the French sociologist Marcel Mauss tells us, gifts are never free: they bind the giver and receiver in a loop of reciprocity.
 It is rude to refuse a gift, and ruder still to not return the kindness.
 We play Farmville, then, because we are trying to be good to one another.
 We play Farmville because we are polite, cultivated people.

-* Title borrowed from BoingBoing.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+* Title borrowed from BoingBoing.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.